CMUEberlyCenter/eberly-docuscope-classroom/README.md

 ## Administration and Support

-For any questions regarding overall project or the language model used, please contact suguru@cmu.edu
+For any questions regarding overall project or the language model used, please contact <suguru@cmu.edu>.

 The project code is supported and maintained by the [Eberly Center](https://www.cmu.edu/teaching/) at [Carnegie Mellon University](www.cmu.edu).
-For help with this fork, project or service please contact eberly-assist@andrew.cmu.edu.
+For help with this fork, project or service please contact <eberly-assist@andrew.cmu.edu>.

 ## Requirements